mmatschiner/tutorials/multiple_sequence_alignment/README.md

 <a name="mafft_aliview"></a>
 ## Alignment and visualization with MAFFT and AliView

-The 16S gene contains a mix of highly variable as well as conserved regions.
-Thus, the homology of nucleotides is rather obvious in some parts of the gene but can be ambiguous in other parts.
-To avoid issues resulting from alignment errors in the downstream phylogenetic analyses, we will identify poorly aligned regions based on the proportion of gaps and the genetic variation found within these regions, and we will exclude them from the alignment.
+We'll start by aligning sequences of the mitochondrial 16S gene with the program MAFFT and we will visualize the alignment using the software AliView.

 * Download the file [`16s.fasta`](data/16s.fasta) containing 16S sequences to your computer.
 Have a look at the file in a text editor, or on the command line using the `less` command:

 		less 16s.fasta

-	You'll see that each record consists of an id and a sequence, of which the id is always on a single line that starts with a ‘>’ symbol, followed by lines containing the sequence.
-I strongly recommend the consistent use of simple species identifiers in phylogenetic analyses, since many programs or scripts may not work if you use actual latin or common species names that contain spaces or hyphens.
+	You'll see that each record consists of an ID and a sequence, of which the ID is always on a single line that starts with a ‘>’ symbol, followed by lines containing the sequence.
+The sequences are not aligned yet; this is the reason why they contain no gaps and differ in length.
+Instead of the 14-character IDs used in this file, other naming schemes could be applied; however, I strongly recommend the use of short and simple IDs because in phylogenetic analyses, many programs or scripts may not work if you use actual latin or common species names that contain spaces or hyphens.

 * Open the website [https://mafft.cbrc.jp/alignment/server/](https://mafft.cbrc.jp/alignment/server/).
 This site provides a web interface to the MAFFT alignment program ([Katoh et al. 2017](https://academic.oup.com/bib/advance-article/doi/10.1093/bib/bbx108/4106928)).
 Instead of using the website, you may also use MAFFT your computer locally if you succeeded in installing it.